ucsb-ds/cmpsc5a-w24-public/README.md

-# cmpsc5a-s23-students
+# cmpsc5a-w24-students
-public repo for CMPSC 5A, Fall 2023 at UCSB course materials
+public repo for CMPSC 5A, Winter 2024 at UCSB course materials